-- [156] The Respondent argued that there is no exemption for private residences as set out by precedent in Ranchland's Congregation of Jehovah 's Witnesses v.
+- [143] The Respondent argued that there is no exemption for private residences as set out by precedent in Ranchland's Congregation of Jehovah 's Witnesses v.
 The City of Calgary ("Ranchland").
-The board findings: - I. ...apartment is not communal space... - II. ...divine service that took place in the apartment could have been accomplished in the exempt portion... - [157] In Rebuttal the Complainant argued that the board in Ranchland was tasked with determining whether an apartment suite was exempt from taxation under section 362(1)(k). - [158] However, Ranchland is distinguishable from the Bible School accommodations as the apartment suite was only used two weeks out of the year.
-As such, it is difficult to argue that it is used chiefly for religious purposes. - [159] In contrast, the lodging facilities at the Bible School are utilized throughout the school year. - [160] Further, the board in Ranchland found that the guest of the apartment suite could have resided elsewhere, as stated, the Bible School's 302 students cannot reside elsewhere in the Town of Three Hills. - [161] The Bible School lodging accommodations are required to facilitate the religious purpose of the Bible School, as there are no alternative accommodations available, further the Bible School's accommodations are used chiefly for the purposes of divine service, public worship or religious education and are used with a much greater frequency than the apartment in Ranchland. - [162] The Board distinguished the Ranchland decision from the subject property because it is a two-week period of use, which was not deemed to be chiefly.
-With the subject property, there is no evidence of use for any period for divine service, public education, or religious education.
+The board findings: - I. ...apartment is not communal space... - II. ...divine service that took place in the apartment could have been accomplished in the exempt portion... - [144] In Rebuttal the Complainant argued that the board in Ranchland was tasked with determining whether an apartment suite was exempt from taxation under section 362(1)(k). - [145] However, Ranchland is distinguishable from the Bible School accommodations as the apartment suite was only used two weeks out of the year.
+As such, it is difficult to argue that it is used chiefly for religious purposes. - [146] In contrast, the lodging facilities at the Bible School are utilized throughout the school year. - [147] Further, the board in Ranchland found that the guest of the apartment suite could have resided elsewhere, as stated, the Bible School's 302 students cannot reside elsewhere in the Town of Three Hills. - [148] The Bible School lodging accommodations are required to facilitate the religious purpose of the Bible School, as there are no alternative accommodations available, further the Bible School's accommodations are used chiefly for the purposes of divine service, public worship or religious education and are used with a much greater frequency than the apartment in Ranchland. - [149] The Board distinguished the Ranchland decision from the subject property because it is a two-week period of use, which was not deemed to be chiefly.

 University of Alberta v.
-Edmonton (City of), 2005 ABCA 147 ("U of A")
+City Edmonton (City of), 2005 ABCA 147 ("U of A")

-- [163] In rebuttal, the Complainant U of A relating to partially leased improvements and interpretation of section 362(1)(d). - [164] The U of A decision is an Alberta Court of Appeal decision dealing with an appeal by the University of Alberta of an assessment review board decision that found that leasing food services to Aramark resulted in exemptions under Section 362(1)(d) being lost. - [165] The Court of Appeal found that the board in U of A erred in equating holding rights and leasing rights. - [166] Further, the Court of Appeal was also tasked with determining the meaning of "used in connection with" within the context of Section 362(1)(d) of the MGA.
+- [150] In rebuttal, the Complainant provided U of A relating to partially leased improvements and interpretation of section 362(1)(d). - [151] The U of A decision is an Alberta Court of Appeal decision dealing with an appeal by the University of Alberta of an assessment review board decision that found that leasing food services to Aramark resulted in exemptions under Section 362(1)(d) being lost. - [152] The Court of Appeal found that the board in U of A erred in equating holding rights and leasing rights. - [153] Further, the Court of Appeal was also tasked with determining the meaning of "used in connection with" within the context of Section 362(1)(d) of the MGA. - [154] The Court of Appeal concluded that while there is no definitive test for "used in connection with", the board's narrowing of the section by only exempting properties that are a "necessary and integral part of the provision of education" was unreasonable.

-- [167] The Court of Appeal concluded that while there is no definitive test for "used in connection with", the board's narrowing of the section by only exempting properties that are a "necessary and integral part of the provision of education" was unreasonable. - [168] The Court of Appeal found that "necessary and integral" was "too restrictive" and did "not accord with the plain wording of the statute", and the Court commented that an interpretation that may be used is "whether the properties are used 'for the purposes of achieving [educational purposes] in a practical and efficient manner.'" - [169] Based on these reasons, the Court of Appeal allowed an appeal of the board's decision, while providing helpful guidance into the interpretation of the phrase "used in connection with".
+- [155] The Court of Appeal found that "necessary and integral" was "too restrictive" and did "not accord with the plain wording of the statute", and the Court commented that an interpretation that may be used is "whether the properties are used 'for the purposes of achieving [educational purposes] in a practical and efficient manner.'" - [156] Based on these reasons, the Court of Appeal allowed an appeal of the board's decision, while providing helpful guidance into the interpretation of the phrase "used in connection with".